Batman Ninja: Reception

 IGN awarded Batman Ninja a score of 9.7 out of 10, saying, "DC tried something new by bringing in visionary Japanese animators to offer a refreshing take on one of the company's most beloved characters, and the finished product not only built upon the great adaptations that have come before, but surpassed them."

-The film earned $680,508 from domestic DVD sales and $2,962,529 from domestic Blu-ray sales, bringing its total domestic home video earnings to $3,643,037.
+The film earned $793,653 from domestic DVD sales and $3,083,838 from domestic Blu-ray sales, bringing its total domestic home video earnings to $3,877,491.

 In 2020, the manga adaptation won the Seiun Award for Best Comic.

+Sequel

+A sequel, Batman Ninja vs. Yakuza League was announced, with the Japanese cast and crew returning to reprise their roles.